lambda-language/specification/language/parsing.md

 ```

 #### Function
 A function call is not delimited by parenthesis like in other languages.
-So, it truly depends on the way you do parenthesising.
+So, it truly depends on the way you do parenthesise.
 ```js
 Call = (~symbols Expression) (~Declaration Value)
 ```

 ### Arithmetic
-Basic arithmetic is natively supported from the parser as it requires a predescence rule and logic.
+Basic arithmetic is natively supported from the parser as it requires a precedence rule and logic.

 #### Addition
 ```js